neoneper/UnityReadme/README.md

 - Use this to organize important information about your project, such as:
   - How to use tutorial;

   - Link utils;

   - Important information for the team;

+  - Hierarchy organizations with icons and informations about the GameObject

   - etc..

 - Tested at Unity 2019.4+